"Eastern" perspective: three ancient Indian ideas

 We begin to see the methodological point: without the

-conception of some absolute, universal reality behind and beyond
+conception of some ultimate, universal reality behind and beyond

 our individual realities, we face a bottomless pluralism and